Mphasis-ML-Marketplace/Topic-Modeling-for-Money-Transfer-Complaints/README.md

 ## Product overview

-This solution analyzes customer complaints about Money Transfer services to identify the topics.
+This solution analyzes customer complaints about Money Transfer services to identify the key topics.
 The solution clusters customer complaints into topics based on the narratives provided.
 Given a set of customer complaints, this solution identifies the top three issues.
 This automates the task of identifying what transaction specific issues are being mentioned in a customer complaint thereby reducing the human involvement required for the task.

 ## Product Highlight